UAH-SD-Transformer-Monitor/esp32-tm-code/README.md

 ## Env variables

-Add the env variables to an `.env` file before building it:
+Add the env variables to a `.env` file before building it:

 ```sh
 TRANSFORMER_MON_SSID=Your-WiFi-SSID